rraggl/rraggl/_posts/2014-08-06-hello-again.md

 I will also regularly review things I own and how they fit the bigger picture in my life.
 I will show you my struggle against overweight and other obstacles and all the other insanities of modern life.
 From time to time I will share interesting posts from other people like the inspiring Leo Babauta, Trey Ractliff, Justine Ezarik (aka iJustine) or Marquess Brownlee.

-The intention is to do this in a fun, yet honest way (which is why I chose the name “Gi Shin” for this blog, which is Japanese and means “Righteousness” and “Sincerety”).
+The intention is to do this in a fun, yet honest way.
 If I should gain enough traction with this to be able and do sponsored reviews, I will tell you so.
 If I don’t like something, I will tell you.
 All questions shall be answered to the best of my abilities.
 That’s a promise! 😉

 So, I hope you will enjoy the future reading and if you have any questions or suggestions, make sure to let me know!